AndrewRadev/vim-golang/README.md

   as well as packages.
 - Minimal syntax highlighting for the `godoc` buffer.
 - Function text objects
+- The `gf` family of mappings work for packages
+- The `:A` command opens the related test file

 For the official runtime files, straight from the Golang project, go to [golang.org/misc/vim/](http://golang.org/misc/vim/).